Orchids are popular! At one time indoor orchids were a specialty item found only at the florist shop and orchid nurseries.

-The best location for indoor orchids is a south or east-facing window.
+The best location for indoor orchids is south or east-facing window.
 North windows usually do not get enough light, and west windows are generally too sunny.
-Excess sun, burns, bleaches and kills the leaves.
+Excess sun, burns, bleaches, and kills the leaves.

 Even with an eastern or southern window setting, keep a close eye on your plants as the seasons change.
 Reposition them as needed to get the right amount of sunlight.